ovh/tat/README.md

 * dateMinCreation: filter result on dateCreation, timestamp Unix format
 * dateMaxCreation: filter result on dateCreation, timestamp Unix Format
 * getNbMsgUnread: if true, add new array to return, topicsMsgUnread with topic:nbUnreadMsgSinceLastPresenceOnTopic
+* onlyFavorites: if true, return only favorites topics, except /Private/*.
+All privates topics are returned.
 * getForTatAdmin: if true, and requester is a Tat Admin, returns all topics (except /Private/*) without checking user access